harish-guda/personal-website/content/research.md

 - Demand-Based Dynamic Pricing with Competitive Learning Interference (with U. Subramanian). \[[ssrn](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=6023254)\]

-- Experimentation in Complex Environments with Learning Spillovers (with Y. Yang and H. Li).
+- Experimentation in Complex Environments with Learning Spillovers: Applications to New Product Development (with Y. Yang and H. Li).

 ## Publications